keithbuhler/keithbuhler.github.io/_posts/2016-05-16-dissertation-boot-camp.markdown

 ---
-title: Dissertation Boot Camp
+title: Dissertation Writing "Boot Camp"
 layout: post
 tags: philosophy, phd
 comments: true
 permalink: /phd-dissertation-boot-camp
 excerpt_separator: <!--more-->
 ---

-# Dissertation Writing Boot Camp #

 Monday, May 16th, my university began hosting a "Boot Camp" writing retreat.
 We have a private dorm room on campus, unlimited snacks (both healthy and unhealthy snacks, woo hoo!), an endless supply of coffee and soda, and the comforting presence of a community of 40 or so fellow writers.